zhengjunyao-work/arc24/docs/modeling/Iteration_28_optimal_train_duration_and_capacity.md

 Moreover considering that so far using a pretrained LoRA for TTFT gives better results it is likely that training a LoRA will give better results

 ## Conclusion

+We have verified that training for longer improves generalization.
+No sign of plateau was observed after training for 80k steps.
+Thus it's likely that when training to do two tasks we could train further than 160k steps and still see improvements.

+So far there is no evidence that full fine-tuning is better than LoRA.
+I need to validate this on the leaderboard.

 ## Next steps